ivaldi/brimir/README.md

 - Mark tickets as duplicate, linking it to the duplicated ticket.
 - Ability to rename tickets (change their subject).
 - Ability to rename labels.
+- Improve rule form to allow only valid statuses (#150).
+- A better WYSIWYG editor, for example QuilJS (#172).
+- Timed rules, such as re-assigning when no reply is added withing 24 hours (#203).
+- Desktop notifications using web notifications (#218).
+- Auto page refresh on ticket index (#218).

 License
 -------